 - Getting there: The easiest way from Manhattan is to take the Metro North Harlem line from Grand Central Terminal to the Fordham station.
 Cross Fordham Road and walk about 5 blocks east on Fordham to Arthur Avenue (along the way you'll pass Fordham Plaza and Roosevelt High School, and you'll see the Fordham University campus across the street).
 Turn right onto Arthur Avenue and walk about 3 more blocks to 187th Street.
 Most of the shops and restaurants are on Arthur Avenue and along 187th.

 - Go on a weekday or a Saturday.
 Most of the establishments are closed on Sundays.
 It's best to go in the daytime—lots of the shops close by 6 pm, and the surrounding neighborhood can be a bit dicey at night.

-- Combine it with a trip to two New York attracions, the Bronx Zoo or New York Botanical Garden.
-Both are nearby, and are also on my list of top Bronx sights!
+- Combine it with a trip to two New York attracions, the Bronx Zoo or New York Botanical Garden, or a day exploring City Island.
+All are nearby, and are also on my list of top Bronx sights!

 More info: www.arthuravenuebronx.com